Ramble-Tamble-70/battle_app/README.md

 - created features test file to check we can visit homepage and verify it has content

 # USER STORY 1
-As two Players,
+As two Players,\
-So we can play a personalised game of Battle,
+So we can play a personalised game of Battle,\
 We want to Start a fight by entering our Names and seeing thems

 # USER STORY 2
-As Player 1,
+As Player 1,\
-So I can see how close I am to winning
+So I can see how close I am to winning\
 I want to see Player 2's Hit Points

 # USER STORY 3
-As Player 1,
+As Player 1,\
-So I can win a game of Battle,
+So I can win a game of Battle,\
 I want to attack Player 2, and I want to get a confirmation

+# USER STORY 4
+As Player 1,\
+So I can start to win a game of Battle,\
+I want my attack to reduce Player 2's HP